C-gyorfi/AWS-knowledge-dump/README.md

 ### RDS Backups:
 - Automatically enabled
 - Daily full back up
-- Transacion logs are backed up in every 5 minutes(can restore to any point in time)
+- Transaction logs are backed up in every 5 minutes(can restore to any point in time)
 - 7 days retention(up to 35)
 - Snapshots are manually triggered by user and can keep for unlimited time